payal1103/Emotion-Recognition/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-* Face Detection Emotion Recognition project built during Microsoft Engage 2022 program.
+* Face Detection Emotion Recognition project
 * It is a web application through which we can detect the name and emotion of the images uploaded based on my model created .
 * Displays the face confidence code got from my trained deep learning model.
 * Displays the name and respective probability got from my trained machine learning model.